What is risk of bias assessment?

 Risk of Bias Assessment in a Discipline Outside of Human Medicine

 This Cochrane Training presentation helps to navigate the steps of Risk of Bias Assessment, but some things might not apply to other disciplines.
-For disciplines outside of human medicine, the Critical Appraisal Skills Programme provides checklists that can be applied to a diverse array of study types.
+For disciplines outside of human medicine, the Critical Appraisal Skills Programme provides checklists that can be applied to a diverse array of study types, and the Mixed Methods Appraisal Tool can be a helpful resource if included studies use mixed methods.

 Risk of Bias Assessment in Scoping Reviews